Coronavirus incubation could be longer than 14 days; global infection numbers rise

-BEIJING — Scientists are studying reports that the incubation period for the new coronavirus could be longer than the currently believed 14 days, potentially casting doubt on current quarantine criteria for containing the virus amid an increasingly urgent effort to stop the epidemic from spreading in Northeast Asia and across the world.
+BEIJING – Scientists were studying a case in China that suggested the incubation period for coronavirus could be longer than 14 days, potentially casting doubt on current quarantine criteria even as the epidemic moved into new regions.

+The potential for a longer incubation period was linked to a patient in China’s Hubei province, where the virus was first detected in December.
+A 70-year-old man was infected with coronavirus but did not show symptoms until 27 days later, the local government reported.

-South Korea and Japan reported a sharp spike in cases Saturday, while in China, an additional 109 people died, and a fifth person died from the virus in Iran.
-Italian authorities on Saturday said the country was seeing a sudden rise in coronavirus cases, with roughly 50 confirmed in the past two days — an outbreak that represents the largest yet across Europe.
+South Korea and Japan both reported a sharp spike in cases Saturday, while an additional 97 people died of the virus in China and a sixth person died in Iran.
+Italian authorities on Saturday said the country was seeing a sudden rise in coronavirus cases, with at least 58 confirmed in the past two days – an outbreak that represents the largest yet across Europe.

 Meanwhile, scientists in China reported indications that the virus might be transmissible through urine.